metasuit/data_acquisition_daq_mux/Readme.txt

-Example Title:           ContAcqVoltSmpls_EveryNSamplesEvent
+Example Title:           ContAcqVoltageSamples_IntClk

-Example Filename:        ContAcqVoltSmpls_EveryNSamplesEvent.sln
+Example Filename:        ContAcqVoltageSamples_IntClk.sln

 Category:                AI

-Description:             This example demonstrates how to use Every N Samples
+Description:             This example demonstrates how to acquire a continuous
-                         events to acquire a continuous amount of data using the DAQ device's internal clock.
-The Every N Samples events indicate when data is available from DAQmx.
+                         amount of data using the DAQ device's internal clock.

 Software Group:          Measurement Studio